aj-bhagat/WhatsApp-Clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is the Basic Working Clone of What's App Web, I implemented using Reactjs with Firebase Hosting and Realtime Database along with Google Authentication for Login purpose.

+To run this project after downloading, please add the firebase config file with firebase details.

 Link: https://whatsapp-clone-e556f.web.app/

 ## Screenshots